 The Antiquities Act of 1906 authorizes protection of public lands through national monument designation.
 At the time this report was written, President Obama had designated 17 new national monuments and two monument expansions.
 This preservation of public lands benefits local economies and small businesses as they attract visitors to these often-rural areas.

 A scientific opinion poll released by AARP and Small Business Majority shows a strong majority of California small business owners support the creation of a voluntary, portable retirement savings program that would allow employees to more easily save for their financial future.
 What's more, small business owners believe offering such a program to their employees would give their business a competitive edge.

 Scientific opinion polling found the majority of millennials who own a business or would like to start one at some point say student debt and a lack of retirement savings plan are barriers to entrepreneurship.

 In every aspect of building a thriving society and economy—from addressing long-term unemployment to providing high quality jobs—American entrepreneurship represents a pathway to success, particularly among young Americans who struggled to get their foot in the door during the Great Recession...

 New scientific polling in Louisiana, Michigan, Mississippi and New Mexico shows small business hiring of lower-level employees is diverse, but more can be done to increase diversity in the hiring of upper-management employees.
-Additionally, some small employers plan to hire or promote in order to increase the diversity of their high-level workforce within the next few years.

 Small business owners are doing everything they can to grow their businesses in our slowly-recovering economy.
 In order to thrive, entrepreneurs need smart policies that help bolster their bottom lines and fuel the consumer demand that underpins economic success.
 They believe increasing the federal minimum wage will help do this.